Trevor Ngwane: Political career

-Trevor Ngwane is a South African socialist and anti-apartheid activist.
-He previously worked as a sociology lecturer at Wits University where he helped found the Wits Workers' School, to teach literacy to the campus cleaners and gardeners.
-He was the National Education Officer for the Transport & General Workers Union of the Congress of South African Trade Unions.
+Ngwane was the National Education Officer for the Transport & General Workers Union of the Congress of South African Trade Unions from 1991 to 1993.
 In 1995 he was elected Ward Councillor for Pimville Zone 5 and 7, Soweto, on an African National Congress ticket.
 In 1999 he was expelled by the ANC for opposing the City of Johannesburg Metropolitan Municipality's privatization of municipal services.
 In 2001, he helped found the Soweto Electricity Crisis Committee and then the Anti-Privatisation Forum in 2002, which both campaign against the privatisation of public services.
 He is a member of the Socialist Group.